 A care report is used to provide information to Student Affairs staff regarding concerns that you may have for a member of the University Community.
 You have the option to remain anonymous, if you wish.
+But it would be extremely helpful to the Counseling staff if you include your name and a call number in case we have questions or require clarification.
+We respect your right to be anonymous and will not reveal your identity to the subject of the Care Report.

 The Virginia Tech tragedy has heightened our awareness of the need to communicate concerns about student mental health issues that compromise health and safety.
 The Care Report invites you to work with us to identify students that you may be concerned about and intervene on their behalf before problems escalate into a crisis.